Skip to main content

 Buche de Noel

 Buche de Noel is the French name for this traditional Yule log dessert — simply put, a chocolate Christmas cake that’s shaped like a log.
-It’s a delicious flourless chocolate cake that’s rolled with chocolate whipped cream, spread with a heavenly chocolate ganache, and then dusted with confectioners’ sugar to resemble snow on a Yule log.
+It’s a delicious flourless chocolate cake variation that’s rolled with chocolate whipped cream, spread with a heavenly chocolate ganache, and then dusted with confectioners’ sugar to resemble snow on a Yule log.
 They’ll think it came from a fancy bakery; you’ll know that you did it all yourself.

 Cranberries and oranges are holiday perfection, which makes this cheesecake a natural choice for your Christmas table.
 The color of the cranberry glaze ties in with the hues of the season, and the sugared cranberries make the perfect topping.
 You can do most of the work the night before, so it won’t give you too much trouble on the day you’re hosting.
 Silky smooth cheesecake, combined with orange zest, and cranberries?
 In a word: “Amazing.”

-Baked Alaska with Chocolate Rum Sauce
+Baked Alaska with chocolate rum sauce

 Everyone loves ice cream cake, but this one is layered with a crown of meringue and then baked to golden perfection to truly impress your guests.
 It’s not difficult to do, but you will need to put in a little time assembling, plus about four hours in the freezer.
 Any flavor of ice cream will do, but, for this recipe, we love pistachio, black cherry, caramel, mint chip, or coffee the best.
-Topped with a homemade chocolate-rum sauce, it’s definitely a Christmas-worthy dessert.
+Topped with a homemade chocolate rum sauce, it’s definitely a Christmas-worthy dessert.

 Red wine chocolate truffles